masneyb/cavedbmanager/README.md

     docker-compose up

 Open [http://localhost:8000](http://localhost:8000) in your web browser.
 The default username / password is admin / password.
-Click on the Bulletins link on the main page.
-In the documents column, click on the generate link.
-After a few minutes, refresh the page and you should see generated documents.
+Once logged in, click on the Bulletins link on the main page, then click on the generate link in the documents column.
+After a few minutes, refresh the page and you should see the generated documents.

 Build output is stored in
 docker-volumes/cavedbmanager-data/bulletins/bulletin_1/bulletin-build-output.txt